jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ---
 This is joint work with Diego Velazquez and Marcelino Sanchez.

-<span style="color: red"> Disclaimer: though fancy and useful, this kind of bayesian predictive algorithms are highly discouraged in high risk settings, since they do not provide any theoretical guarantee on the coverage.</span>
+<small><span style="color: red"> Disclaimer: though fancy and useful, this kind of bayesian predictive algorithm is highly discouraged in high-risk scenarios, since it does not provide any theoretical guarantee on the coverage.</span></small>

 ### Data analysis